Construction Site Inspection Software & Construction Safety Inspection Software

 - Welfare facility provision

 - Stability of structures

-Not surprisingly, the need for compliance with CDM and health and safety regs have driven the use of regular site inspection regimes in order to mitigate the hazards on site resulting from equipment, site operations and site set up.
-The thorough inspection processes that have evolved as result mean that practical and useful analysis of safety issues and their remedies if required is now commonplace on all sites in the UK.
+The to comply with CDM and health and safety regulations has driven the use of regular site inspection regimes.
+This is done to mitigate the hazards on site resulting from equipment, site operations and site set up.
+Thorough construction site inspection software processes that have evolved as result.
+This means that practical and useful analysis of safety issues and their remedies is now common on all sites in the UK.

 Building site safety inspections identify hazardous issues and provide opportunities to fix problems before equipment breakdowns, injuries and accidents occur.
 Construction safety inspections provide the essential management control to ensure that all protective measures have the desired effect on site.
 Such inspections are conducted by third party service providers, contractors or regulatory bodies like the HSE.
-That’s why Onsiteform lifting equipment inspection software is a great solution for this purpose.
+Onsiteform construction safety inspection software and building inspection software is a great solution for this purpose.

 Construction Site Inspection Software Keeps You On Top Of Safety & Productivity

-The problem nowadays is that contractors are faced with demanding practical challenges of complying with various legal regulations because of the complexity and scale of their equipment assets.
+Contractors are faced with demanding practical challenges of complying with various legal regulations.
+This due to the complexity and scale of their equipment assets.
 The process of auditing and maintaining large equipment asset registers with varying inspection intervals for different types of equipment is quite a challenge.

-But that’s where OnSiteForm construction site safety software comes into its own because:
+But that’s where OnSiteForm construction site safety software and building inspection software comes into its own because: